SkylineCommunications/dataminer-docs/user-guide/Advanced_Functionality/Databases/Indexing_database/Elasticsearch/storage_per_DMA/Profile_migration_to_elastic.md

 When a new DataMiner Agent is installed, the used storage type will depend on when Profile Manager starts up for the first time.

 - If DataMiner is installed with the 10.0 installer and Profile Manager is used, XML storage will be used.
-An indexing database is not yet supported as a storage type for profiles in DataMiner 10.0 .
-After you have upgraded this DataMiner Agent to DataMiner 10.2 or later, it will continue to use XML storage until you trigger the migration.
+An indexing database is not yet supported as a storage type for profiles in DataMiner 10.0.
+After you have upgraded this DataMiner Agent to DataMiner 10.0.8 or later, it will continue to use XML storage until you trigger the migration.

-- If DataMiner is installed with the 10.4.0 installer and Profile Manager is used, indexing database storage will be used.
+- If DataMiner is installed on version 10.4.0 and Profile Manager is used, indexing database storage will be used.
+This means profiles will only be functional on a DataMiner System that has indexing database storage running.

 - When you add a new DataMiner Agent to an existing cluster, the same behavior applies as mentioned above.